What Does This Blog Have To Do with Writing? Nothing. But read on…

 Middle-Weight Champion of the World

-Just when we were to emerge from the specter of the “invisible enemy,” it seems to be lingering, toying with us.
-We’ve been asked by the politicians once again to hold off from the gym, from church and, most importantly, the hair salon for another three weeks.
+Just when we were to emerge from the specter of the “invisible enemy,” it (COVID-19 virus) seems to be lingering, toying with us.
+We’ve been asked by the politicians once again to hold off from going to the gym, to church and, more importantly, the hair salon for another three weeks.

-On the plus side, it’s given me some time to tinker on things I can’t always get to, like my Ancestry Tree or even this blog.
+On the plus side, it’s given me some time to tinker on things I can’t always get to, like my Ancestral Tree or even this blog.
 Today, the editors sent back the Spanish version of my first book, [1]It’s Your Camino: One Couple’s 500-Mile Pilgrimage Across Spain with corrections.
 Hopefully, we’re all on the same page now and I can download the manuscript on Amazon.
-At least this time, I’m not so much in a rush!
+At least this time, I’m not in such a rush!

-I’ve also been able to go through the draft of my memoir, A Cop’s Son: One G-Man’s Fight Against Jihad, Global Fraud and the Cartels.
+I’ve also been able to edit the draft of my upcoming true crime memoir, A Cop’s Son: One G-Man’s Fight Against Jihad, Global Fraud and the Cartels.
 I’m now on my second (of ten) edit.
 You’d be surprised how much you can improve a manuscript with a series of edits.
-In one case, I was able to eliminate what I thought was a juicy fact which turned out to be wholly erroneous.
+In one case, I was able to eliminate what I thought was a juicy provocative fact which turned out to be wholly erroneous.
 That’s the beauty of editing.

 But let’s take a hard tack to starboard.
-Last week a family member called me to say she was confused and upset.
-She had been talking to an acquaintance who was excited, practically rabid, about a newly found political affiliation and now attempted to recruit her.
+Last week a family member called me saying she was confused and upset.
+She had been talking to an acquaintance who was excited, practically rabid, about a newly found political affiliation.
+The acquaintance then attempted to recruit her.
 It went something like this:

 “This is our chance.
 Now is the time…we can change the world.
 Have you thought about joining our movement?”